Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 Capital Gains from Selling Your Home

-Selling a home that you’ve owned for many years can result in a large capital gain.
+Selling a home that you’ve owned for many years can result in a very large long-term capital gain.
 Fortunately, it’s likely that you can exclude (that is, not pay tax on) a large portion — or even all — of that gain.

 If you meet three requirements, you’re allowed to exclude up to $250,000 of gain.
 The three requirements are as follows: